eduvpn/documentation/ROADMAP.md

   portal, BUT we have to make it work with browser *sessions* as well
 - VPN Usage stats need to be completely redone, currently only "VPN client use" is available because that was easy
-- Guest Usage has been completely removed, need to think how to get this back in a clean way *with* pseudonyms, don't leak local user identity to guest servers!
+- Guest Usage has been completely removed for now, need to think how and whether to get this back in a clean way *with* pseudonyms, don't leak local user identity to guest servers!
+- Add public CA and public WireGuard key to the discovery files to have an additional trust channel between app and server in addition to Web TLS, or perhaps _sign_ the API responses with a public key mentioned in the discovery files...
+- Keep aggregate logs longer than 30 days, i.e. usage statistics
+- Allow limiting number of VPN connections per user (and per client).
 - Work on implementing
   [hardware signing](https://argon.tuxed.net/fkooman/hardware_token_research_proposal.pdf)
   of discovery files
-- Add public CA and public WireGuard key to the discovery files to have an additional trust channel between app and server in addition to Web TLS
-- Keep aggregate logs longer than 30 days, i.e. usage statistics
-- Allow limiting number of VPN connections per user (and per client).

 ## Under Consideration

-- Redo internal 2FA, but only per server on/off switch and enrollment only from admin account for LOCAL accounts
+- Reimplement 2FA, but only for local user accounts and _maybe_ LDAP
-- Implement Admin API where certain aspects can be configured through API
+- Implement Admin API. e.g. for bulk-configuration downloads for managed clients
-- We removed "conditional 2FA" with the PhpSamlSpAuthentication module, it is 2FA for all, or for no-one
+- We removed "conditional 2FA" with the PhpSamlSpAuthentication module, it is 2FA for all, or for none
 - IPv4 only, IPv6 only VPN?
 Probably not!
 - "Expire at night" based on the server's timezone (this is currently implemented, but could be removed if we move this to the client...)